The Usual Suspects: 21 Siemens Medical Imaging Parts that Require Frequent Replacement

 Technical Prospects keeps thousands of Siemens medical imaging replacement parts in our inventory so we can help engineers limit system downtime, which allows healthcare facilities to serve patients and provide diagnostic exams that save lives.

 Our support team has also taken more than four thousand calls from medical imaging engineers around the country, helping them solve problems and identify what parts need to be replaced.
 Whether it’s because of wear and tear, lack of preventive maintenance, or a limited life expectancy, there are certain medical imaging replacement parts that are repeat offenders, needing to be replaced more often than others.

-We asked two of our in-house engineers, Mike Larsen and Chris Watson, to tell us about these parts, explain why they’re prone to causing problems, and offer some preventive maintenance tips along the way.
+We asked two of our in-house engineers, Mike Larson and Chris Watson, to tell us about these parts, explain why they’re prone to causing problems, and offer some preventive maintenance tips along the way.